davidgsd/AllScan/README.md

 # Pre-Install Notes
 Ideally you should be using ASL3 and you should have Allmon or Supermon properly configured and working.
 Confirm you are able to properly execute various functions in Allmon or Supermon such as connecting and disconnecting remote nodes.
 AllScan works great on HamVOIP and older ASL versions but ASL3 is highly recommended as it has numerous major improvements, and also supports x64 platforms (such as Dell Wyse 3040s which work much better than RPi's yet cost half as much).

-IMPORTANT: Confirm that you have PHP and unzip installed before running the install commands in the next section.
-This can be done by running "sudo apt update; sudo apt install php unzip -y" on ASL, or "sudo pacman update; sudo pacman install php unzip -y" on HV nodes.

 If you have Supermon installed AllScan will use the favorites.ini file in the supermon directory.
 See the Supermon groups.io page for details on how to install Supermon.
 If you use Supermon2 instead of Supermon or want to put your favorites.ini file in some other folder, the favorites.ini search location(s) can be set on the AllScan Cfgs Page.

 # Automatic Install / Update